When it comes to online gaming, ping is the most important thing. Even more important than your hardware itself.

 Best Gaming Router 2019 Overall

 OK, here is the last (and the best) WiFi router of this round up - the Netgear XR500.

 I personally fell in love with Netgear back in 2014 when they released nighthawk R7000 AC1900 router.
 And two years later I bought their R8000, which was an AC3200 router and an updated version of R7000.

 Both of those routers were excellent in their time period, but were targeted for general home usage, rather than being gaming centric.

 That's the reason it's good to see popular companies like Netgear joining the party and producing dedicated routers for gaming.

 As been the case with most gaming routers, this one features a slightly futuristic design.
-Like many other Nighthawk routers, it's design from the top is flat and wide (and black), while the rest of the body has many angular edges.
+Like many other Nighthawk routers, its design from the top is flat and wide (and black-colored), while the rest of the body has many angular edges.

 There are two USB 3.0 ports on its left side, while the backside has 4 LAN ports, along with a single WAN port.
 The rest of buttons are usual for any router, like WPS button, DC button, power button, and different status lights etc.

 Overall, I'm pretty satisfied with the design.

 Despite having four external antennas, it doesn't look large, and you can place it in any open area of your house.